Daisy-chaining SPI devices

 For a steady stream of data, say from a sensor or to a display device, timing is usually more important than completeness of the data samples.
 An example of this is my throttle system.
 Sometimes though, it’s important that every message (datagram in UDP terms) be received and processed correctly.
 For example, dropping a command intended to position a turnout, or to switch a track block to another throttle’s control, would be very bad news for operations.
 For this type of application, you need either the reliable communications of TCP with its real-time performance issues, or a protocol layered on UDP to provide reliability and performance.
 A draft standard for a protocol named Reliable UDP or RUDP exists, but it’s more complex than I want to implement on Arduinos, so (in true Maker fashion 😁) I have rolled my own.
 For now I will call it UDP-E, or UDP with Echo.

-The table below shows the format for the messages controlling the block switching relay matrix.
+The table below shows the format for the messages being transmitted by the test program, written in C++, which runs on the Raspberry Pi 400.

-Meanwhile, the central processor listens for the echoed datagram after it transmits each one.
-If no echo is received after a short wait, the same datagram (with the same sequence byte) is sent again.
-This process repeats up to five times until the exact same datagram is received.
-If the expected echoed datagram is still not received after five retries, this means there’s a hardware or software issue that must be resolved.
+Meanwhile, the central processor listens for the echoed message after it transmits each one.
+If no echo is received after a short wait, the same message (with the same sequence byte) is sent again.
+This process repeats up to five times until the exact same message that was sent is received.
+If the expected echoed message is still not received after five retries, this means there’s a hardware or software issue that must be resolved.